graphcore-research/graphcore-research.github.io/README.md

 ---
 title: "My post title, which is automatically inserted as a top-level heading"
 date: YYYY-MM-DD
-categories: ["Article"]         # must be in categories_allowed in mkdocs.yml
+categories: [Articles]          # must be in categories_allowed in mkdocs.yml
 authors: [alias1, alias2, ...]  # must exist in config/authors.yml
 tags: [tag1, tag2, ...]         # see <server>/tags
 slug: my-post-slug              # recommended: gives a permalink of /YYYY/MM/DD/my-post-slug